Mohammed-Ryiad-Eiadeh/Graph_Based_Network_Resource_Allocation_Approaches/README.md

 | Sum of Rank                           | 16.5                                          | 15.5                                    | 57             | 82              | 60       | 44.5                     | 78.5                           | **92.5**                        | 48.5            | 76                     | 89                      |
 | Mean Rank                             | 1.65                                          | 1.55                                    | 5.70           | 8.20            | 6        | 4.45                     | 7.85                           | **9.25**                        | 4.85            | 7.60                   | 8.90                    |

+# Conclusion

+This study introduces an effective defensive resource allocation strategy for understanding the impact of decision-making processes on the security of interdependent systems with a single rational defender.
+Initially, we model these interdependent systems and their potential attack vulnerabilities using cyber attack graphs.
+We propose three defense resource allocation mechanisms: Adjacent Nodes Defense, where the defender allocates resources on the edges connecting neighboring nodes to critical assets; In-Degree Defense, where resources are allocated on the edges connecting critical assets with their parents; and Markov Blanket Defense, where the defender distributes resources on the edges connecting each critical asset with its parents and children.
+Importantly, we employ the PageRank algorithm to rank each critical asset based on incoming and outgoing links and their weights.
+This ranking helps decide the proportion of each asset from the available budget.
+These approaches exhibit low sensitivity to the number of attacks and their entry nodes.
+Our strategies aid decision-makers in allocating their budget on attack paths to bolster interdependent systems’ security.
+We evaluate our different resource allocation strategies under varying parameters and concurrent attacks, validating them on real-world interdependent systems and attack graph datasets.
+Compared to existing methods, our strategies significantly enhance security.

+# How To Run The Code (read carefully please)

+1) Download intellIJ IDEA latest version
+2) Dounload JDK 17 or higher
+3) Set up the environment variable for the bin folder of the JDK 17+
+4) Open the IDEA
+5) Open the project
+6) Make sure you are connected to the internet
+7) Wait while the IDEA download all the libraries that are included as dependencies in the pom XML file
+8) Go to the main file (here you will get 3 files that are executable (have "psvm" method)) so these files are as follows:

+   a) AdjacentNodesMain: this class is used to allocate the resourcess equally on the edges of the adjacent nodes connected to each asset.

+   b) BehavioralDefenderMain: this class is used to run a behavioral defender based on prospect theory for allocating the resourcess.

+   c) DefenseInDepthMain: this class is used to allocate the resourcess equally over all edges of the given graph.

+   d) InDegreeNodesMain: this class is used to allocate the resourcess equally on the edges of the in-degree nodes connected to each asset.

+   e) MarkovBlanketMain: this class is used to allocate the resourcess equally on the edges covered by the Markov Blanket of each asset.

+   f) PageRankWithInDegreeMain: this class is used to run AARA-PR which uses PageRank to rank the assets propagating the resourcess on the in-degree edges of each asset.

+   g) PageRankWithMBMain: this class is used to run AARA-PR which uses PageRank to rank the assets propagating the resourcess on the edges covered by the Markov Blanket of each asset.

+   h) PageRankWithNeighborsMain: this class is used to run AARA-PR which uses PageRank to rank the assets propagating the resourcess on the edges of the adjacent nodes connected to each asset.

+10) Set up the desired hyperparameters
+11) Run the file to see the results.

+# References

+[12] A. R. Hota, A. Clements, S. Sundaram, and S. Bagchi.
+2016.
+Optimal and game-theoretic deployment of security investments in interdependent assets.
+In International Conference on Decision and Game Theory for Security.
+101–113.

+[13] S. Jauhar, B. Chen, W. G. Temple, X. Dong, Z. Kalbarczyk, W. H. Sanders, and D. M. Nicol.
+2015.
+Model-based cybersecurity assessment with nescor smart grid failure scenarios.
+In Dependable Computing (PRDC), 2015 IEEE 21st Pacific Rim International Symposium on.
+IEEE, 319–324.

+[14] G. Modelo-Howard, S. Bagchi, and G. Lebanon.
+2008.
+Determining placement of intrusion detectors for a distributed application through bayesian network modeling.
+In International Workshop on Recent Advances in Intrusion Detection.
+Springer, 271–290.

+[15] J. Zeng, S. Wu, Y. Chen, R. Zeng, and C. Wu, ‘‘Survey of Attack Graph Analysis Methods from the Perspective of Data and Knowledge Processing,’’ Security and Communication Networks, vol. 2019, 2019.

+[16] R. A. Rossi and N. K. Ahmed, ‘‘The network data repository with interactive graph analytics and visualization,’’ in Proceedings of the Twenty-Ninth AAAI Conference on Artificial Intelligence, 2015.
+[Online].
+Available: http://networkrepository.com.

+# Contact With Authors

+Send email to the following authors for any question about this work, and it is our pleasure to ansawer your question.

+Mohammad Aleiadeh, mraleiad@iu.edu or maleiade@purdue.edu

+dr. Mustafa Abdallah, mabdall@iu.edu or abdalla0@purdue.edu

+Note: Authors are arranged alphabetically.